laurentkempe/GitDiffMargin/README-Marketplace.md

 Git Diff Margin displays live Git changes of the currently edited file on Visual Studio margin and scroll bar.

-*   Supports Visual Studio 2012 through Visual Studio 2019 Preview 1
+*   Supports Visual Studio 2012 through Visual Studio 2019
 *   Quickly view all current file changes on
     *   Left margin
     *   Scroll Bars in map and bar mode with and without source overview